bsvalues/TerraF/README.md

-# Code Deep Dive Analyzer
+# TerraFusion Code Deep Dive Analyzer

-A comprehensive code analysis tool that performs deep technical dives into codebases with detailed reports on improvement opportunities.
+A comprehensive AI-powered code analysis platform that performs deep technical dives into codebases with detailed reports on improvement opportunities.
+Built on a microservices architecture with intelligent agent orchestration, this platform is specifically designed to analyze and optimize the TerraFusion codebase ecosystem.

 ## Overview

-The Code Deep Dive Analyzer is an advanced tool for analyzing GitHub repositories, providing insights into:
+The TerraFusion Code Deep Dive Analyzer is an advanced tool for analyzing code repositories, providing insights into:

 - **Code Quality**: Code complexity, potential bugs, style issues, and security vulnerabilities
 - **Database Structures**: Database models, potential redundancies, and consolidation opportunities
 - **Modularization**: Dependency analysis, modularization recommendations, and architecture patterns
 - **Agent Readiness**: Evaluation of how well ML components are prepared for AI agent integration
 - **Workflow Patterns**: Analysis of workflow patterns and standardization opportunities
+- **Architecture Analysis**: Deep evaluation of code architecture and design patterns

+## What is TerraFusion?

+TerraFusion is a comprehensive code analysis ecosystem that replaces and enhances the older TerraFlow system.
+While TerraFlow focused on property valuation, TerraFusion focuses exclusively on code analysis, pattern recognition, and architecture optimization, leveraging state-of-the-art AI capabilities to provide deeper insights and assistance to developers.

 ## New Feature: AI Agent System